Appsilon/shiny.semantic/README.md

 ## How to contribute?

+We welcome contributions of all types\!

+We encourage typo corrections, bug reports, bug fixes and feature requests.
+Feedback on the clarity of the documentation and examples is especially valuable.

 If you want to contribute to this project please submit a regular PR, once you’re done with new feature or bug fix.<br>